-9th NSEDP Outcomes:
+9th NSEDP Outcomes

-- 1. Continuous quality, stable and sustainable economic growth achieved - 2.
-Improved quality of human resources to meet Sustainable Development Goals in Lao PDR (SDGs) development, research capacity, science technology needs, and create value-added production 2.
-Zero Hunger and services - 3.
+- Continuous quality, stable and sustainable economic growth achieved - Improved quality of human resources to meet development, research capacity, science and technology needs, and create value-added production and services - 3.
 Enhanced well-being of the People - 4.
-Environmental protection enhanced and disaster risks reduced - 5.
-Engagement in regional and international cooperation and integration is enhanced with robust infrastructure and effective utilisation of national potential and geographic advantages - 6.
-Public governance and administration is improved, and society is equal, fair, and protected by the rule of law
+Environmental protection enhanced and disaster risks reduced - Engagement in regional and international cooperation and integration is enhanced with robust infrastructure and effective utilisation of national potential and geographic advantages - Public governance and administration is improved, and society is equal, fair, and protected by the rule of law